Table of Contents

 - Dietary restrictions when registering for workshops, training or events that reveal religious beliefs or physical health.

-- Location-based data: We may process geographical locations, e.g. when you are using our website or other services to where you are accessing from and provide services near you.
+- Location-based data: We may process geographical locations, e.g. when using our website or other services to where you are accessing from and provide services near you.

-Aioma relies on the following legitimate reasons when we collect, use, store and retain personal data to operate our business, provide services and exercise our interests:
+Aioma relies on the following legitimate reasons when collecting, using, storing and retaining personal data to operate our business, provide services and exercise our interests:

 - Contract: We process personal data in order to perform our services and meet our contractual obligations.